Fun fact:

 (Hey, don’t look at me!
 Sure, I’m known to say that “the hole” is the best part of the donut, but that’s just a joke!)

-All I know is that in Karate, or Budo in general, this concept of emptiness is applied in something known as “mushin” (actually, this term is shortened from mushin no shin, Zen expression meaning “mind without mind”) and that venerated Karate masters such as Funakoshi and Mabuni often wrote poems pondering the inherent mysticism associated with the void.
+All I know is that in Karate, or Budo in general, this concept of emptiness is applied in something known as “mushin” (actually, this term is shortened from mushin no shin, a Zen expression meaning “mind without mind”) and that venerated Karate masters such as Funakoshi and Mabuni often wrote poems pondering the inherent mysticism associated with the void.

 “When the spirit of Karate-Do (Bu) is deeply embraced